A Simple Framework Towards Vision-based Traffic Signal Control with Microscopic Simulation: Experiments

 \subsection{Experiment Setup}

-We chose representative traffic scenarios from synthetic and real-world environments: a two-way single intersection and one based on the TAPAS Cologne real-world intersection~\cite{varschen2006mikroskopische} with calibrated traffic demands.
-Both simulations run for $3,600$ seconds.
-We set the minimum green time to ten seconds, delta time (time interval between actions) to five seconds, and a mandatory two-second yellow phase before transitioning to the next green phase.
-TrafficDojo implemented all baseline models in Pytorch~\cite{paszke2019pytorch} using Stable-Baseline3~\cite{raffin2021stable}.
-Training and evaluation were performed on a server with two AMD EPYC Milan 7713 CPUs and four NVIDIA RTX A6000 GPUs.
-Results are presented from models trained for 100 epochs, chosen for convergence observation.
-To ensure a fair comparison, all benchmark RL and non-RL TSC approaches use the same rewards.
-Evaluations consist of 5 runs, reporting mean and standard deviations.
+We evaluated two representative traffic scenarios: a synthetic two-way intersection and a real-world TAPAS Cologne intersection~\cite{varschen2006mikroskopische} with calibrated traffic demands.
+Simulations ran for $3,600$ seconds, with our map manager converting road networks into suitable representations.
+Key settings included a 10-second minimum green time, a 5-second action interval, and a mandatory 2-second yellow phase before green transitions.
+All baseline models were implemented in our TrafficDojo.
+RGB images from multi-view and BEV sensors are configured with a resolution of $256 \times 356$.
+Experiments were conducted on a server with two AMD EPYC Milan 7713 CPUs and four NVIDIA RTX A6000 GPUs.
+Results are based on the best-performing models selected from 200 training epochs, with evaluations averaged over five runs, reporting means and standard deviations.
+All code and baseline implementations have been publicly released to help readers better understand the details of TrafficDojo.